forge-55/bunkeros/README.md

 pkill waybar && waybar &
 ```

-The configuration uses MesloLGL Nerd Font by default, but you can change this in `waybar/style.css` if you prefer a different Nerd Font.
+The configuration uses MesloLGL Nerd Font by default.
+This can be changed in `waybar/style.css` to use a different Nerd Font if desired.

 ## Installation